 Sham Wan Beach Hike

 Here’s a quick breakdown of the hike in numbers (taken from Mo Tat Wan).
-The hike to Sham Wan Beach is really easy, suitable for almost everyone.
+The hike to Sham Wan Beach is straightforward and suitable for almost everyone.

 Main highlights of the hike.

 Subscribe to my YouTube channel

 Although you can start this hike from Sok Kwu Wan, I recommend starting from Mo Tat Wan.
 It would essentially save you 25 minutes of additional walking.
 However, I will put down both options.

 Mo Tat Wan